-Area Manager - Mining and Minerals
+Area Manager - Mining and Resources

-Ryan Eales is one of Calibre's Mining and Minerals Area Managers and has been with the company for over 9 years.
+Ryan Eales is one of Calibre's Mining and Resources Area Managers and has been with the company for over 9 years.
 He is currently working as a team manager on our largest Mining project - Rio Tinto's Robe Valley Sustaining Project, which consists of over 140 employees.

 Today, I return to the office for the first time post-COVID.
 An activity which will be replicated across our organisation in the coming weeks.